How to Get a North Carolina Auto Dealer License

 Determine Which Type of License You Need

-Note: Dealer license requirements vary depending on which type you need, and this guide is mainly for new and used car dealers.
-You can find more information about the different types of dealer licenses in the regulation manual or by contracting The North Carolina Division of Motor Vehicles Dealer Unit (DMV) at (919) 715-7000.
+You can find more information about the different types of dealer licenses in the regulation manual or by contacting The North Carolina Division of Motor Vehicles Dealer Unit (DMV) at (919) 715-7000.

 Obtain a Permanent Business Location